jesusff/cmip6-for-cordex/CMIP6_studies_list_EUR.md

 ```

-#### Qasmi tas warming class
+#### Qasmi Constr EUR Dtas ssp245 2050 JJA

 Located in [CMIP6_studies/Qasmi.yaml](CMIP6_studies/Qasmi.yaml)

 ['pers_comm', 'S. Qasmi']

 ```
-- key: Qasmi tas warming class
+- key: Qasmi Constr EUR Dtas ssp245 2050 JJA
   doi: ['pers_comm', 'S. Qasmi']
   type: future_spread
   spatial_scope: MED+NEU+CEU
-  temporal_scope: DJF+JJA
+  temporal_scope: JJA
   data_source: author
   metric:
     name: deltatas_class
-    long_name: Warming classes according to future surface air temperature change
+    long_name: Warming classes according to Observationally-constrained Summer European future surface air temperature change in 2041-2060 in Summer
     units: categorical
     variables: tas
     comment:
       Regional tas change in Europe MED, NEU, CEU, MED+NEU+CEU, DJF, JJA, 2041-2060 vs 1850-1900, SSP245.
+Values are given only for land points.
+S.
-S. Qasmi, numerical values available soon.
+      Qasmi, numerical values available soon.
 Only warming classes for now.
+We report here only warming classes for JJA and for the joined MED+NEU+CEU domain
   period:
     reference: 1850-1900
     target: 2041-2060
   classes:
-  - limits: [-0.5, 0.5, 1.5, 2.5, 3.5]
+  - limits: [0.5, 1.5, 2.5, 3.5, 4.5, 5.5]
-    labels: ['implausible', 'weak warming', 'medium warming', 'strong warming']
+    labels: ['implausible cold', 'weak warming', 'medium warming', 'strong warming', 'implausible warm']
     source: author
     comment:
-      From Google sheet [Sam] Class 2 lies in the interquartile (Q25-Q75) of the constrained range, class 1 is between Q5 and Q25 and classe 3 is between Q75 and Q95 of the constrained range.
-Class 0 means eliminated by the plausibility criteria.
-[Chus] The elimination by plausibility criteria can be automatically marked by the greyed out number (it is active now).
-In this way, we can assess whether they also misbehave in the future spread.
-      Also, the data are available in case thresholds are adjusted and a model comes back to the plausible range.
-[Sam] agreed.
-I will modify this when I have the numerical values from Said Qasmi.
-But I guess that it is a duplication of your atlas values, except for the fact that it uses pre- indust as a reference what is interesting for GWL-based study TO-DO decide on the source for these deltas and use classes to assign warming levels.
-      Atlas data can be used to generate deltas for any period/region/scenario
+      Warming classes are determined wrt an observationally-constrained range for the future regional warming based on Ribes et al. 2021, Qasmi et al.
+      (in rev).
+The observational constraint is a global constraint on the GMST but it allows to constraint the regional climate warming.
+The 90% interval of future warming plausible range is [2.3 ; 3.3]degC The 50% interval of future warming plausible range is [2.5 ; 3.0]degC The best estimate is a warming of 2.8 degC Category definition (new since 5 jan 2022): Categories 1 and 5 are considered as implausible by S. Qasmi.
+Category 2, 3, 4 are plausible.
+Class 1 is below the Q5 of the constrained range.
+Class 2 is between Q5 and Q25 Class 3 is between Q25 and Q75 Class 4 is between Q75 and Q95 Class 5 is above Q95

 ```